airsoftnorge/TECP/README.md

 * Optional buzzer for audible respawn alert and deactivation alert.
 * Custom rally respawn time (Only makes sense with a buzzer).

+### Mode: Gateway
+Non-capturable points.

+Point you cannot interact with, but if you still want it on the map.

 # Ideas for future expansion